ardakarayel/Arda_Karayel/README.md

 Education-Related Variables

-- Education Index → Combines mean years of schooling and expected years of schooling.
 - Tertiary Enrollment Rate → Percentage of people enrolled in higher education.
 - Adult Literacy Rate → Percentage of adults who can read and write